Causal-net category: Generalized minor theory

+We call $H$ an\textbf{ exact CG-minor} of $G$ if there exists an exact CG-minor $T:H\rightsquigarrow G$.
 Exact CG-minors can be characterized as sub-coarse-grainings. \begin{thm} $H$ is an exact CG-minor of $G$ if and only if $H$ is a sub-coarse-graining of $G$, or equivalently, there is a causal-net $L$ with an embedding $\lambda_{\iota}:K\to G$ and a coarse-graining $\lambda_{cg}:K\to H$.

 \end{thm}